Rhyon Nicole Brown: Career

 She made her film debut in Santa & Pete (1999) And has since appeared in various television shows.
 Brown has had recurring roles on shows such as That's So Raven as Madison, on Judging Amy as Rebecca Van Exel, and most recently a starring role on the ABC Family TV series Lincoln Heights as Lizzie Sutton.
 In 2005, she appeared in 50 Cent's semi-biographical film, Get Rich or Die Tryin' as the younger version of 50 Cent's love interest Charlene.
 Brown also stars as R&B singer Michel'le in the 2016 Lifetime movie Surviving Compton: Dre, Suge & Michel'le.

 Brown is best known for her role as Elizabeth "Lizzie" Sutton on the ABC Family series, Lincoln Heights ran from 2007 to 2009.

-Personal life

-Brown is a graduate of Junipero Serra High School in San Juan Capistrano, California.
-In her spare time, she enjoys traveling, dancing, singing, reading, cheerleading, sports and hanging out with her family.

-She recently graduated from the University of Southern California.
-Rhyon is the younger sister of R&B singer RaVaughn.